-The hefty minimums required by many firms can make it seem as though holding investments is the preserve of the rich.
-However, don’t discount your ability to buy and sell mutual funds, stocks and bonds even if you don’t have deep pockets.
+Playing in the stock market may seem like something for the rich only.
+However, don’t discount your ability to buy and sell mutual funds, stocks and bonds when you don’t have the deepest of pockets.

 Sign up for an automatic investment plan

 Some brokerage firms are happy to open accounts with a small initial investment, as long as you agree to make regular, automatic payments.
 Call your favorite mutual fund family to find if it offers this service.

 The biggest downside of this investment strategy is that small balances could be subject to extra fees not assessed to bigger customers.
 However, even if you’re able to swing a big initial deposit, an automatic investment plan can be a smart choice.
 It puts your savings on autopilot and helps ensure you’ll be putting money away month after month, quarter after quarter.

 Look to online firms that welcome small investors

 An automatic investment plan may be your best bet for buying mutual funds with a small deposit, but stocks are another story.
 They are much easier to buy with however little money you find left in your checking account at the end of the month.